sharetribe/flex-docs/src/docs/concepts-transactions/reviews/index.md

   publishes any reviews that have been added to the transaction by the time the action is executed.

-The Flex default transaction processes structure these actions into different paths, depending on who posts the first review.
+The Sharetribe default transaction processes structure these actions into different paths, depending on who posts the first review.
 In all paths, the process publishes the reviews once both parties have reviewed each other.
 Alternatively, any existing reviews get published after 7 days of the transaction completing, after which reviews can no longer be added through the transaction process.
 This means that even if one of the parties does not submit a review, the other review does get published.

 ## Frequently asked questions

 ### Can reviews be removed?

 Once published, reviews cannot be removed.
-They can, however, be modified by the operator in Flex Console > Manage > [Reviews](https://flex-console.sharetribe.com/reviews).
+They can, however, be modified by the operator in Sharetribe Console > Manage > [Reviews](https://flex-console.sharetribe.com/reviews).

 ### Can I add a review after the review period has expired?